wp-insider/simple-membership/simple-membership/readme.txt

 = WIP =
 - Added a payment button shortcode field in the button edit interface for easy copy-and-paste.
 - New action hook 'swpm_after_login_form' added to display contents below the login form in login page.
+- Updated the French language translation file.
+Thanks to David Ramery for the update.

 = 4.6.7 =
 - Improved the renewal logic to include a check for account inactivity so access starts date is calculated correctly.